Mission, Purpose, & Responsibilities

 Purpose Statement

 IT Governance at Texas A&M is the essential foundation for a shared IT vision that is agile and responsive.
-Allowing the entire university Information Technology community to unite on common goals that will serve the university, state, and the citizens of Texas.
+Allowing the entire university IT community to unite on common goals that will serve the university, state, and citizens of Texas.

 Responsibilities

-The responsibility of a shared IT vision belongs to all clients, decision-makers, and stewards of IT services across Texas A&M University.
-It is this shared responsibility that is reflected in the IT Governance (ITG) framework, to facilitate a common, thoughtful consideration of the overall needs of the university community.
-ITG stewards the shared responsibility of the overall governance of IT initiatives across the academic, administrative, research and technical domains.
+The responsibility of a shared IT vision belongs to all clients, decision makers, and stewards of IT services across Texas A&M. It is this shared responsibility that is reflected in the IT Governance framework, to facilitate a common, thoughtful consideration of the overall needs of the university community.
+IT Governance stewards the shared responsibility of the overall governance of IT initiatives across the Academic, Administrative, Research, and Technical domains.

 Values

-We value the ability to be open to multiple perspectives, recognizing that the executive leaders of Texas A&M University drive IT’s overall effectiveness, and respect the uniqueness of the University’s organizational culture.
-As such, the five tenets that drive the confidence in IT Governance are: Transparency, Accountability, Collaboration, Stewardship, and Agility.
+We value the ability to be open to multiple perspectives, recognizing that the executive leaders of Texas A&M drive IT’s overall effectiveness, and respect the uniqueness of the university’s organizational culture.
+As such, the five tenets that drive confidence in IT Governance are: Transparency, Accountability, Collaboration, Stewardship, and Agility.

 Transparency